szilard/benchm-ml/README.md

 ### Results

 **Note:** This project is still work in progress, the results presented here on github are "as they are coming in".
-A more digested version of the results can be found in a talk at the Los Angeles Machine Learning meetup:
+A more digested version of the results (at least including LR, RF, GBM and "big data") can be found in a talk at the Los Angeles Machine Learning meetup:
 [slides](https://speakerdeck.com/szilard/benchmarking-machine-learning-tools-for-scalability-speed-and-accuracy-la-ml-meetup-at-eharmony-june-2015) and
 [video](https://vimeopro.com/eharmony/talks/video/132838730).